Huzaifa-Atiq/PyUIkit/README.md

-# PyHtmlKit
+# PyUIkit

-PyHtmlKit is a Python library for building desktop applications with a **simple, HTML-like syntax**.
+PyUIkit is a Python library for building desktop applications with a **simple, HTML-like syntax**.
 It aims to bring **simplicity and web-like component structure** to Python GUI development, allowing developers to create windows, divs, and components without dealing with complex layout management.
 The interface is built on **CustomTkinter**, making it lightweight, modern, and easy to use.